The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

 \subsection{Mid-infrared light curve}

-We investigate the mid-IR variability of WOH~G64 using W1 from NEOWISE (Fig.~\ref{fig:lightcurve_mIR}).
-The start of the mission around 2014 coincides with the time when WOH~G64 experienced the transition (see Sect.~\ref{sec:opt_lightcurve} \& \ref{sec:opt_spectroscopy}).
-Nevertheless, we do not see any major variation with respect to the epoch from WISE in 2010, before the transition.
-The W1 photometry shows three outbursts of $\Delta \rm{W1}\sim1$~mag, but outside these is approximately constant at $\rm{W1}=5.4$~mag with a standard deviation of $\Delta\rm{W1}=0.1$~mag, which is smaller than the error.
-The outbursts had an amplitude $\Delta\rm{W1}\thickapprox1$~mag in mid-2019, mid-2021, and mid-2023 (MJD=58631, 59359, and 60094, respectively), showing a potential $\sim$750~d recurrence.
-The low cadence of NEOWISE prevents us from determining when exactly the peaks occurred.
-Interestingly, the first mid-IR outburst coincided with a peak in the optical light curve.
-The second mid-IR peak occurred during a gap in the optical photometry, while the third peak had a delayed optical counterpart.
-These outbursts are reminiscent of bumper events of Be stars \citep{Kourniotis2014}, which are related to the build-up and decay of their decretion disks and have been observed in the mid-IR to have amplitudes up to 1.5~mag \citep{Jian2024}.
-Finally, we calculated the median absolute deviation (MAD) of the NEOWISE data, a robust indicator to assess variability \citep{Sokolovsky2017}, finding MAD$_{W1}= 0.158$.
-This large value exceeds the MAD$_{W1}$ values of all RSGs in the LMC \citep{Antoniadis2024}, although WOH~G64 was classified as a B[e] star when the mid-IR data were obtained.
+We investigated the mid-infrared (mid-IR) variability of WOH~G64 using W1-band data from NEOWISE-R (Fig.~\ref{fig:fig_lightcurve}).
+The start of the mission in 2014 coincides with the onset of the dramatic transition observed in WOH~G64.
+However, we do not detect any significant variation when compared to WISE data from 2010, before the transition.
+The W1 photometry remains generally constant at $\rm{W1} \approx 5.4$~mag, with a variability amplitude of only $\Delta\rm{W1} = 0.1$~mag, which is smaller than the uncertainty.
+We report three brightenings, each with an amplitude of $\Delta\rm{W1} \approx 1$~mag, occurring in mid-2019, mid-2021, and mid-2023 (MJD = 58,631, 59,359, and 60,094, respectively), suggesting a possible recurrence timescale of $\sim$750 days.
+Due to the low photometric cadence, the exact timing of the peaks is uncertain.
+Interestingly, the first mid-IR brightening coincides with a peak in the optical light curve.
+No optical data are available for the second brightening, while the third mid-IR peak is followed by a delayed optical brightening.
+These events may be linked to interactions with the disk-like structure surrounding WOH~G64, similar to the $\sim$1 mag mid-IR outbursts observed in some Be stars, when their circumstellar disks build up and dissipate \citep{Jian2024}.